mkubaczyk/helmsman/docs/how_to/apps/basic.md

 # Rollback releases

-> Rollbacks in helm versions 2.8.2 and higher may not work due to a [bug](https://github.com/helm/helm/issues/3722).
 Similarly, if you change `enabled` back to `true`, it will figure out that you would like to roll it back.

 ```shell